“Rejoice evermore.” (1 Thessalonians 5:16)

 The contrast between suffering and rejoicing is present throughout the New Testament, with the former typically preceding and bringing in the latter.
 Its first occurrence is in the closing verse of the beatitudes: “Blessed are ye, when men shall revile you, and persecute you...for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven” (Matthew 5:11-12).
-The final passage, when the sufferings of the saints are all past and Christ comes to reign, the multitude sings in heaven: "Let us be glad and rejoice, and give honor to Him: for the marriage of the Lamb is come” (Revelation 19:7).
+The final passage, when the sufferings of the saints are all past and Christ comes to reign, the multitude sings in heaven, “Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come” (Revelation 19:7).
 In that great day, “God shall wipe away all tears from their eyes” (Revelation 21:4), and all the redeemed will, indeed, rejoice evermore.

-Therefore, we can live our present lives in the light of our future lives, "As sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things" (II Corinthians 6:10).
-The apostle Paul exhorts us to "Rejoice in the Lord alway” (Philippians 4:4), and Peter says that, loving Christ, we "Rejoice with joy unspeakable and full of glory" (I Peter 1:8).
+Therefore, we can live our present lives in the light of our future lives, “as sorrowful, yet alway rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things” (2 Corinthians 6:10).
+The apostle Paul exhorts us to “rejoice in the Lord alway” (Philippians 4:4), and Peter says that, loving Christ, we “rejoice with joy unspeakable and full of glory” (1 Peter 1:8).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.